 The startup’s existing investor, India’s leading education company FIITJEE Limited, also participated in the latest funding round.

-Founded in 2016 by XLRI Jamshedpur alumni Kunal Malik and Maneesh Dhooper, PlanetSpark provides neighbourhood learning zones where children learn and develop all the ‘new age’ skills under one roof.
-It provides game-based blended learning which combines classroom teaching with technology, right in the kids’ neighbourhood.
+Founded in 2016 by XLRI Jamshedpur alumni Kunal Malik and Maneesh Dhooper, PlanetSpark provides neighborhood learning zones where children learn and develop all the ‘new age’ skills under one roof.
+It provides game-based blended learning which combines classroom teaching with technology, right in the kids’ neighborhood.
 PlanetSpark’s methodology draws inspiration from inquiry-based learning, child cognitive psychology, gamification and active learning pedagogy to craft learning experience designed for pre-teens in the format that they love and enjoy the most.